 With scarce resources, the initial strategy should be to try to identify locations that do not correlate particularly well, so that each new site measures something new that cannot be guessed easily from the behavior of surrounding sites.
 (An important caveat here is that lack of such correlation could be a result of physical climate behavior and not a result of faults with the actual measuring process; i.e., by unrepresentative or simply poor-quality data.
 Unfortunately, we seldom have perfect climate data.)
-As additional sites are added, we usually wish for some combination of unique and redundant sites to meet what amounts to essentially orthogonal constraints: new information and more reliably-furnished information.
+As additional sites are added, we usually wish for some combination of unique and redundant sites to meet the simultaneous needs for new information and more reliably-furnished information.